4 TREES PROJECT

 The branch comes from the Kennington Park.
 It was taken down during one of those big storms we had lately.

-And mostly thank you to all the locals for not asking too many questions when am out and about with my tree or strange things.
+And mostly thank you to all the locals for not asking too many questions when am out and about with my tree or other strange things.